gjuchault/resume/README.md

 # Printing

-* Use IE.
+* Use Firefox.
-* Use local fonts or fontsquirell generated font
+* Use system print
-* Remove borders using File -> Print -> Layout
+* Empty header/footer
+* Set zoom factor to 73%
-* Print colors and background images
+* Print colors & backgrounds
-* Uncheck Auto-Adjust
-* Remove headers and foooters
+* Remove margins in about:config (print.)
-* Use custom zoom (75%)
 * Print